WebGuyJeff/bigup-container/readme.txt

 License:           GPL-3.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-3.0.html

-A complimentary plugin for the Toecaps theme which adds an adjustable width container block.
+An adjustable width container block to easily create mixed-width pages.

 == Description ==

 This block provides a container element to allow control of content width at a per-block level.
 With it, it is possible to set blocks to full-width, 'normal' column width and narrow width.
-The maximum width will be limited by the page template layout which, in the Toecaps theme is 100% of the screen width.
-Content width should be controlled at a content creation level, not a theme development level!
+The maximum width will be limited by the page template layout, which is why this container should be used with full-width template for maximum flexibility.
+Content width should be controlled at a content- creation level, not a theme development level!

 This is a _very_ simple plugin designed to be unobtrusive and somewhat free of design opinion.
 Due to it's simplicity, there are few dependencies and a tiny footprint.